Xaleth/Lore-mod/README.md

 This project is very far from finished.

 If you forked this modpack, and if you made it better, it's better to merge it back in here.

+Long story short, do what you want to do in this repository.